wilsonhuang01/CMPE-272-2FA/README.md

 **Docker build issues:**
 - Ensure package.json and package-lock.json are in sync
 - If npm ci fails, try rebuilding: `docker-compose build --no-cache frontend`

-## License

-This project is for educational purposes as part of CMPE-272 coursework.

-## Author

-**Wilson** - CMPE-272 Student

-## Acknowledgments

-- Spring Boot community
-- React community
-- JWT.IO for JWT implementation